robrich/kubernetes-hands-on-workshop/00-Install/Podman.md

 1. Open Podman Desktop

-2. On the very the bottom-left, click "Compose" and follow the prompts to install this plugin.
+2. In the very bottom-left corner, click "Compose" and follow the prompts to install this plugin.

 3. On the the bottom-left, click "Kind" and follow the prompts to install this plugin, but don't start a kind cluster.

-4. Click the Dashboard icon on the very top-left to switch to the dashboard.
+4. Click the Dashboard icon in the very top-left corner to switch to the dashboard.

-5. On the main screen, change the drop-down from "Initialize" to "Initialize and Start" then click it to build and start the Podman container runtime environment.
+5. In the main screen, change the drop-down from "Initialize" to "Initialize and Start"  Then click it to build and start the Podman container runtime environment.

 6. Open a terminal in any directory and run this: